OpenWaterFoundation/owf-app-dev-ng/README.md

       ```typescript
       export * from './WriteDelimitedFile_Command';
       ```
-      NOTE: Another name for this file has been confirmed to be `projects.ts`.
+      > Note: Another name for this file has been confirmed to be `projects.ts`.
 If using the Angular CLI, any library created after the first will contain a `projects.ts` file in place of the `public-api.ts` file.
 OWF is researching why the file name is changed, and how it still seems to serve the same purpose.